Blotre/blog/_posts/2015-7-15-state-of-the-blotre-july-2015.md

 Certainly nothing to sneeze at.

 But what's really exciting, and what may not be clear at first glance, is just how fast Blot're is growing.
-We didn't believe it ourselves a first.
+We didn't believe it ourselves at first.
 Let's look more closely at the charts.
-Notice how as we zoom in, the growth rate of Blot're actually increases!
+Notice, how as we zoom in, the growth rate of Blot're actually increases!

 ![]({{ page.asset_path }}/user2.png)